-Reconsiderations under 256 of the Workers Compensation Act if new evidence has become available or discovered that either did not exist at the time of the appeal or did exist but was not available through a reasonable course of diligence in preparing the appeal; and,
+- Reconsiderations under s.
+310 of the Workers Compensation Act if new evidence has become available or discovered that either did not exist at the time of the appeal or did exist but was not available through a reasonable course of diligent preparation for the appeal; and,

 Each of these options is very difficult to achieve and constitutes a very narrow opportunity to challenge a decision from WCAT.
 As a result, a decision to consider any of these options must be taken with great care.

 The Workers Compensation Act provides that decisions of WorkSafeBC and WCAT are final and conclusive under the legislation and there is no further level of appeal or review.
 However, under the Canadian constitution, there is a residual authority for a provincial superior court to conduct a judicial review of any administrative tribunal’s decisions and this includes WorkSafeBC and WCAT.
 In British Columbia, this would be the Supreme Court of British Columbia.

 A judicial review of a WorkSafeBC or WCAT decision is subject to the Administrative Tribunals Act and the Judicial Review Procedure Act.
 These statues set out the procedure and standards of the review by the courts.